Outdoors & Recreation

 The Mariners’ Lake

 For decades, the local community has treasured this scenic lake, hiking its trails, marveling at its statues, skipping rocks across its shore.
-Early mornings are spent listening to its whispering waves and the soft plunk of a fishing lure sinking beneath its tranquil surface.
+Early mornings are spent listening to its whispering waves and late afternoons are reserved for observing the incredible wildlife that have made this urban oasis their home..
 Visit The Mariner's Lake (formerly Lake Maury) and start creating your own memories today!